tbewley/RR/README.md

 If you are interested in using these codes, please clone the repository using <a href="https://desktop.github.com/">GitHub Desktop</a>,<BR>
 and fetch updates from the main branch relatively often.

-All files Copyright 2021 by Thomas Bewley, distributed under Modified BSD License.
+All files Copyright 2021 by Thomas Bewley, distributed under the Modified BSD License.

 PART 1: TECHNOLOGY<BR>
 <a href="https://github.com/tbewley/RR/tree/main/chap01">Chapter 1: Cybernetics</a><BR>